thedaniel/thedaniel.github.com/_posts/2013-02-21-the-shadow-of-the-future.markdown

 environment that provides durable, frequent interactions through tools and not through a hierarchy, and with software and text, not full-time managers.

+Here are a couple examples of ways to apply these concepts to an internal status app, like the one we use at GitHub.
+They aren't intented to be huge, brilliant solutions, but as examples of where this kind of thinking will take you.

 ###Transparent strategies in our internal status app

 Transparent strategies discourage cleverness and playing to suspected hidden